-For day-to-day liquidity management, the branch operations will ensure sufficient funding to meet its intraday payment and settlement obligations on a timely basis.
+For day-to-day liquidity management, the Branch operations will ensure sufficient funding to meet its intraday payment and settlement obligations on a timely basis.
 Besides, the process of managing liquidity risk also includes:

-- Maintaining sufficient amount of encumbered high quality liquid buffer as a protection against any unforeseen interruption to cash flows; - Managing short and long-term cash flows via maturity mismatch report and various indicators; - Monitoring depositor concentration at the Group and the bank levels to avoid undue reliance on large depositors; - Conducting liquidity stress testing under various scenarios as part of prudent liquidity control; - Maintaining a robust contingency funding plan that includes strategies, decision-making authorities, internal and external communication and courses of action to be taken under different liquidity crisis scenarios; and - Conducting Recovery Plan ("RCP") testing to examine the effectiveness and robustness of the plans to avert any potential liquidity disasters affecting the Group's and the Bank's liquidity soundness and financial solvency.
+- Maintaining sufficient amount of encumbered high quality liquid buffer as a protection against any unforeseen interruption to cash flows; - Managing short and long-term cash flows via maturity mismatch report and various indicators; - Monitoring depositor concentration at the branch levels to avoid undue reliance on large depositors; - Conducting liquidity stress testing under various scenarios as part of prudent liquidity control;

+- Maintaining a robust contingency funding plan that includes strategies, decision-making authorities, internal and external communication and courses of action to be taken under different liquidity crisis scenarios; and - Conducting Recovery Plan ("RCP") testing to examine the effectiveness and robustness of the plans to avert any potential liquidity disasters affecting the Branch's liquidity soundness and financial solvency.

-The funding strategy of the branch is centralized at Group Corporate Treasury.
+The funding strategy of the Branch is centralized at Group Corporate Treasury.
 The Branch manages its excess funds via placement with Maybank Singapore.